cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230705 0225-1 Day #22_

 Desc:
-The session we had yesterday on AWS Serverless Architecture with AWS RDS - MySQL DB service.
+The session we had on AWS Serverless Architecture with AWS RDS - MySQL DB service.
 Testing the end-to-end REST API calls from the Postman tool & visualizing the data locally using the MySQL Workbench tool.